Women in the 19th-century church

 From the 1890s women in mainstream Protestant denominations pressed for the right to speak about their activities to church gatherings.
 By the late 1930s all the churches involved had agreed to this.

-For many women church goers in the 19th century, religion, politics and action against the evils of alcohol were closely related to their Christian beliefs.
+For many women churchgoers in the 19th century, religion, political involvement and action against the evils of alcohol were closely related to their Christian beliefs.
 Many women in the Baptist, Methodist and Congregational churches became involved in the Women’s Christian Temperance Union in the 1880s and 1890s.
-They campaigned against the sale of alcohol, for women’s right to vote and for a range of social welfare reforms, including women’s access to education and paid work.
+They campaigned against the sale of alcohol and in favour of women’s right to vote and a range of social welfare reforms, including women’s access to education and paid work.
 For these women, Christian belief involved addressing issues relating to poverty, prostitution and family welfare.

 Women as ministers and priests